What is Duties of Construction Surveyor

 Surveyors must always be on the alert for probable cumulative or systematic errors,

 which could be the result of maladjustment or calibration of equipment or error-producing practices.
-Laying out the foundations for certain types of machinery and establishing angular limits for fire on training ranges are examples of conditions which might demand
+Laying out the foundations for certain types of machinery and establishing angular limits for a fire on training ranges are examples of conditions which might demand

 a high degree of precision from the surveyor.